szczyglis-dev/py-gpt/README.md

 - The `read_file` command has been expanded to return just the exact file content, without wrapping it in JSON.
 - Improved prompt for preparing queries in the Chat with files plugin.
 - Updated docs.

-# 2.1.7 (2024-03-03)

-- Enhanced the Llama-index plugin with additional options for automatically refining queries before requesting additional context from Llama-index.

-# 2.1.6 (2024-03-03)

-- Added Twitter/X data loader.
-- Added check if message is not a reply when calling Llama-index using a plugin.
-- Added list of Agent indexes auto-reload after Llama-index list has changed.
-- Disabled anonymized telemetry in Chroma by default.

-# 2.1.5 (2024-03-02)

-- Recompiled SVG resources.
-- Fixed file explorer update after file commands execute.
-- Updated docs.

-# 2.1.4 (2024-03-02)

-- PySide6 downgraded to 6.4.2 due to a bug in signals emitting.

-# 2.1.3 (2024-03-01)

-- Added data loaders: Bitbucket, ChatGPT Retrieval Plugin, SQL Databases, GitHub, Microsoft OneDrive.
-- Added indexing configuration tab in `Web Search` plugin.

-# 2.1.2 (2024-03-01)

-- Added data loaders: Google Drive, Google Docs, Google Gmail, Google Calendar, Google Sheets, Google Keep.
-- Added data loaders: Video/Audio and Images, with local model and API modes.
-- Added Whisper (local hosted) model to `Audio Input` providers, available only in Python version.

-# 2.1.1 (2024-02-29)

-- Llama-index settings split into tabs.
-- Added keyword argument settings for data loaders.
-- Added data loaders for RSS, XML sitemaps, IPYNB notebooks, and XML and HTML files.
-- Added audio notes - simply use speech recognition in the Notepad tab to append transcribed audio to the Notepad.
-- Added an icon for quick toggling of video camera capture.
-- Added a Video menu.
-- Moved video capture toggle checkboxes to the Video menu.

-# 2.1.0 (2024-02-28)

-- Upgraded Llama-index from the legacy version `0.9` to the current version `0.10` (note: upgrading PyPi version of PyGPT to `2.1.0` requires reinstallation in a virtual environment to remove old library versions).
-- Upgraded Langchain to `0.1.9`.
-- Upgraded PyInstaller (and compiled versions) to version `6`.
-- Removed LlamaHub and restored support for Python `3.12`.
-- Fixed imports for Llama-index in the compiled versions.
-- Added icons for quickly toggling audio input/output.
-- UI fixes.

-# 2.0.171 (2024-02-27)

-- Added core for loading web resources (not only webpages) to Llama-index.
-- Added a data loader for transcriptions of YouTube videos (simply ask for index a YouTube video URL using the `Command: Web Search` plugin - the `web_index` command must be enabled).
-- Fixed the "Initial token count exceeds token limit" error in Chat with files mode.
-- Added missing translations for dictionary items in settings dialogs.

-# 2.0.170 (2024-02-26)

-- Added "simplified" mode to the "Audio Input" plugin, now set as default, allowing for faster and simpler speech recognition without requiring any configuration.
-Meanwhile, all current options have been moved to "advanced" mode.
-- Improved microphone support in Snap version.
-- Improved file browser update after performing file operations.
-- Added check for file availability for indexing in the file browser.

-# 2.0.169 (2024-02-25)

-- Improved and refactored debugging

-# 2.0.168 (2024-02-25)

-- Added auto index file on read option in the `Files I/O` plugin
-- Improved debugger
-- Fixed Bing speech recognition

-# 2.0.167 (2024-02-25)

-- Fixed empty API key dialog.

-# 2.0.166 (2024-02-25)

-- Enabled the use of data loaders from Llama-index in the `Files I/O` plugin for reading files, which allows for reading not only text files using the plugin's `read_file` command.
-- Added a command for indexing files to the `Files I/O` plugin.
-- The `self_loop` plugin has been internally renamed to the `agent` plugin.
-- Fixed the display of pinned contexts when the indexed filter is enabled.

-# 2.0.165 (2024-02-25)

-- Added search provider: `Bing`.
-- Added audio output providers: `Google` and `Eleven Labs`.
-- Added audio input providers: `Google`, `Google Cloud`, and `Bing`.
-- Added a new plugin: `Command: API calls` which allows defining commands for API calls to external services.
-- Added an `Excluded file extensions` configuration option in `Settings -> Llama-index`.
-- Fixed audio input listener initialization in the Audio Input plugin.

-# 2.0.164 (2024-02-24)

-- Refactored the Audio Input, Audio Output, and Google Web Search plugins to support multiple audio and search engine providers.
-- Introduced the option to add your own audio input, output, and web search providers.

-# 2.0.163 (2024-02-23)

-- Added storage of indexed urls
-- Added info about used library versions in About dialog

-# 2.0.162 (2024-02-23)

-- Index data storage migrated from JSON to DB.
-- Added add/remove to index context menu on ctx list.
-- Added last indexed info on ctx list.
-- Added option "Replace old document versions in the index during re-indexing" in "Settings -> Llama-index".
-- Refactored, optimized and improved file and context indexing.
-- Fixed context search SQL query.

-# 2.0.161 (2024-02-22)

-- Added the option to search within conversation content, not just by titles (disabled by default, can be enabled in: "Settings -> Context -> Search also in conversation content, not only in titles").
-- Added a "download" subdirectory for files downloaded in Assistants mode and an option to configure the directory in: "Settings -> Files and attachments -> Directory for file downloads")
-- Added logging of options available in: "Config -> Debug" to the logger window, not just to the console.
-- Added descriptions in the models editor.

-# 2.0.160 (2024-02-21)

-- Added auto-replacement of sandbox download links in Assistants with links to downloaded local files.
-- Added setup for Poetry.
-- Added connection timeout config option to Google Search plugin.
-- Fixed recursion error on app exit.
-- Updated dependencies.

-# 2.0.159 (2024-02-21)

-- Added workdir placeholders to images stored from Assistants.
-- Added tooltips on modes list.
-- Added force synchronous command call if more than one command to execute.

-# 2.0.158 (2024-02-21)

-- Improved Assistants: added annotations handling, added async function outputs submit
-- Fixed creating function duplicates on re-import existing Assistant

-# 2.0.157 (2024-02-20)

-- Added webpage (URL) indexing using Llama-Index; new options were added to the Google Search plugin: the command "web_index" for indexing a specified page (just ask to index any URL) and "Auto-index", which enables automatic indexing of URLs used by the plugin (disabled by default).
-- Decreased the default chunk size in the Google Search plugin.
-- Assistant run creation and message sending moved to an async thread.
-- Improved files receive from Assistants.

-# 2.0.156 (2024-02-19)

-- Added disable SSL verify option for search engine calls (not only for search results) in `Google Search plugin` - issue #20.
-- Updated certifi to 2024.2.2.
-- Added custom launcher, custom plugin, custom vector store, custom LLM provider and custom data loader code examples in `examples` directory in repository.
-- Updated documentation.

-# 2.0.155 (2024-02-18)

-- Importing assistants and assistant files (from API) has been moved to an asynchronous thread.
-- Upgraded OpenAI API to 1.12.0.

-# 2.0.154 (2024-02-18)

-- Fixed hidden user input in Assistants mode
-- Fixed system prompt change when switching to Assistants mode without selected Assistant

-# 2.0.153 (2024-02-17)

-- Added image display in the chat window when a file received from the Assistant is an image
-- Added color labels in color select combo boxes
-- Added dialog window position save and restore (+ option in Settings to enable/disable this feature)
-- Added command "web_url_raw" to the Google Search Plugin which allows you to get the raw HTML/txt content from web pages (without summary)
-- Fixed CSS backup path
-- Updated documentation

-# 2.0.152 (2024-02-16)

-- Improved updater, added direct links to new releases
-- Improved command execute system prompt
-- Added `cwd` command to `Files I/O` plugin
-- Added automatic current working directory passing to `sys_exec` command prompt in `Code Interpreter`.
-- Added `Refresh` option in File Explorer
-- Added monit about camera connect in Snap version with command to execute
-- Disabled MenuRoles on MacOS-affected menu items - issue #19

 The full changelog is located in the **[CHANGELOG.md](CHANGELOG.md)** file in the main folder of this repository.